 Wrongful death actions can involve numerous parties that may be potentially at fault for the death, and these parties have lawyers.
 You should have a lawyer as well.

 As our client, you can trust us to make your loved one’s best case during a difficult time for the family.
-Contact the DuPage County wrongful death lawyers at Mevorah Law Offices LLC for a free consultation by calling 630-932-9100.
+Contact the DuPage County wrongful death lawyers at Mevorah & Giglio Law Offices for a free consultation by calling 630-932-9100.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: